GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

   content((rel: (0, -1), to: "A"), [Rank-3 tensor $A_(i j k)$])
 })))

-The diagramatic representation of @eq:tensor-contraction is:
+The diagrammatic representation of @eq:tensor-contraction reveals the underlying structure more clearly:
 #align(center, text(10pt, canvas({
   import draw: *
   let tensors = ("A", "B", "C", "D", "E")